ncruces/go-sqlite3/vfs/README.md

 On BSD Unixes, this module uses
 [BSD locks](https://man.freebsd.org/cgi/man.cgi?query=flock&sektion=2).
-On BSD Unixes, BSD locks are fully compatible with POSIX advisory locks.
+On BSD, these locks are fully compatible with POSIX advisory locks.
 However, concurrency is reduced with BSD locks
 (`BEGIN IMMEDIATE` behaves the same as `BEGIN EXCLUSIVE`).